 The bottom line

 Cutoffs aren't fate.
 They reflect who applied, how hard the paper was, and how preferences were filled.
 If your score this year looks competitive for your dream branch, you have a realistic shot - as long as your preference list is thoughtful.
-Talk to seniors, look at two or three years of closing ranks (not just last year), and don't skip the safe options at the bottom of your list.
+Pull both rank-wise PDFs, compare the same branch-college row across years, and don't skip the safe options at the bottom of your list.

 Know your DDCET score in under a minute.